nsidc/agu2023-qgreenland-cryocloud/notes/20231201-twila-feedback.md

 # Feedback from twila

-* `(Part of?) the solution` -> `(Part of) the solution`
+- [x] `(Part of?) the solution` -> `(Part of) the solution`

-* On intro slide, add ", University of Colorado Boulder" to both CIRES and NSIDC footnotes
+- [x] On intro slide, add ", University of Colorado Boulder" to both CIRES and NSIDC footnotes

-* _Do_ note that Trey and I were going in to the workshop with little/no experience running workshops, especially 3-day ones, and this enabled us to focus more on the important parts of that..
+- [x] _Do_ note that Trey and I were going in to the workshop with little/no experience running workshops, especially 3-day ones, and this enabled us to focus more on the important parts of that.

-* Workshop title slide: Remove?
+- [ ] Workshop title slide: Remove?

-* Workshop objectives:
+- [ ] Workshop objectives:
-  * "Run a virtual workshop"
+  - [ ] "Run a virtual workshop"
-  * "Open source"
+  - [ ] "Open source"
-  * "Try to achieve F, A, I, R" list them out
+  - [ ] "Try to achieve F, A, I, R" list them out
-  * "Minimize/eliminate distractions..."
+  - [ ] "Minimize/eliminate distractions..."
-* Can list out "FAIR" principles and put a star next to the ones we think we excelled in.
+- [ ] Can list out "FAIR" principles and put a star next to the ones we think we excelled in.

-* Consider incremental on objectives/outcomes slides
+- [ ] Consider incremental on objectives/outcomes slides

-* Participants received a small stipend (FAIR):
+- [ ] Participants received a small stipend (FAIR):
-  * "25 learners from all career stages"
+  - [ ] "25 learners from all career stages"
-  * "Small stipend to support participation" (mention equity, accessibility in script)
+  - [ ] "Small stipend to support participation" (mention equity, accessibility in script)

-* ">~$4000" ">$4000"
+- [ ] ">~$4000" ">$4000"

-* Show the animation of what we did.
+- [ ] Show the animation of what we did.
 Start on the AGU website to prove that we're in a browser.

-* Cost slide: Mention in script QGIS and QGreenland being readily available as a benefit.
+- [ ] Cost slide: Mention in script QGIS and QGreenland being readily available as a benefit.
 Briefly mention other side benefits like bringing new users to hub.
 When I say "eager for collaborators".
 How can that be a bullet on the slide?

-* "Other resources to find computing communities", just say "look at the 2i2c hub listing, or seek out other interactive computing communities that run JupyterHubs"
+- [ ] "Other resources to find computing communities", just say "look at the 2i2c hub listing, or seek out other interactive computing communities that run JupyterHubs"

-* Remove "Suggest operating a hub?"
+- [ ] Remove "Suggest operating a hub?"
 TODO.

-* Switch to institutional email address.
+- [ ] Switch to institutional email address.

 ## Delivery

-* Underline some phrases or add a symbol for taking a pause
+- [ ] Underline some phrases or add a symbol for taking a pause

-* Know the script well enough to focus on how you're saying things instead of remembering what to say.
+- [ ] Know the script well enough to focus on how you're saying things instead of remembering what to say.

-* Add phrases that should be emphasized, use exclamation point or punctuation, emphasis, etc. to remind that.
+- [ ] Add phrases that should be emphasized, use exclamation point or punctuation, emphasis, etc. to remind that.